girinath245/File-Sharing-Application/README.md

 ## Languages and Technologies

-The application was originally implemented in C language .
-But after certain features were needed like some Object Oriented Capabilities it transitioned to C++.
+The application was originally implemented in C. But after certain features were needed like some Object Oriented Capabilities it transitioned to C++.

 ## Features